Liwmo/liwmo.github.io/_posts/2017-11-07-gradient-descent-part-2.markdown

 <img src="/assets/images/grad_descent_5.png"/>

 In order to dig ourselves out of this hole, just inject some randomness by training with only *one* randomly selected data point from the entire set each iteration.
 Unfortunately, you'll notice that the cost won't always decrease each step, and it's very "noisy" compared to our smooth curves before (figure b).
 You can also perform mini-batch gradient descent, which is a compromise between this method and our original one.
 Similar to SGD's advantages, we begin taking steps downhill without needing to look at the entire dataset, and we can break up huge datasets to fit in [RAM][2] if needed (figure c).
 Additionally, by training on small batches instead of single points, the noise should average out a bit prior to approaching a "good" minimum.
-Go ahead and try implementing mini-batch gradient descent.
+Go ahead and try to implement mini-batch gradient descent.
 The [shuffle][3] function may come in particularly handy.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@Liwmo/Stochastic-Gradient-Descent?lite=true"></iframe>